qwinsi/hardhat-cli-utils/README.md

 hcu.registerAll();
 ```

-`hcu.registerAll` will register all sub-commands predefined in this package.
+`hcu.registerAll` will register all subcommands predefined in this package.

-There are also additional ways to register sub-commands more specifically.
+There are also additional ways to register subcommands more specifically.

 You can use `hcu.register`   to explicitly specify which commands you want to register.
-For exmaple,
+For example,

 ```js
 hcu.register(['read', 'write', 'dig', 'deploy']); // Register these 4 only
 ```

-You can use `hcu.registerExcluding` to resigster all sub-commands apart from what you list.
-For example, you may perfer the `deploy` sub-command provided by [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) instead of this package, so you write the following statement to avoid confliction
+You can use `hcu.registerExcluding` to register all subcommands apart from what you list.
+For example, you may prefer the `deploy` subcommand provided by [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) instead of this package, so you write the following statement to avoid conflict.

 ```js
 hcu.registerExcluding(['deploy']);